-I had a great English teacher when I was an undergrad–I took three courses he taught.
-I tapped him for a recommendation when I applied to grad schools, and he obliged, but he wrote me a letter, one line of which I will never forget: “Your pursuit of a graduate degree is laudable, but I can’t agree with your choice of sociology, which I see as a haven for mediocrities and unclear thinking.”
+I had a great English teacher when I was an undergrad–I took three courses he taught, so I tapped him for a recommendation when I applied to grad schools.
+He obliged, but he wrote me a personal note, one line of which I will never forget: “Your pursuit of a graduate degree is laudable, but I can’t agree with your choice of sociology, which I see as a haven for mediocrities and unclear thinking.”

 He wasn’t wrong.

-Notwithstanding that, I entered sociology with good intentions: I felt like there was something wrong with society, and I wanted to fix it.
-It seemed that, with all our prosperity, and even with our long experience living in a democracy, we Americans were still making ourselves miserable.
+Notwithstanding that, I entered sociology with good intentions: I felt like there was clearly something wrong with society, and I wanted to help fix it.
+It seemed that, with all our prosperity, and even with our long experience living in a democracy, we Americans were still making each other miserable.

-My focus on Direct Legislation grew out of my frustration with all of the social theory I was ingesting.
-I became suspicious of any effort to improve our democracy through ideological efforts.
+My focus on Direct Legislation (which I have rebranded as Connected Legislation) grew out of my frustration with all of the social theory I was ingesting.
+I became suspicious of any effort to ‘reinvigorate our democracy’ through partisan ideology.
 That’s a nice way to put it.
-What I would like to say is that our go-to technique for improving democracy in America is to make ourselves a great, big, really judgmental, ideological hammer and start pounding on people’s thick skulls with it.
+Our go-to technique for improving democracy in America is to fashion a great, big, really judgmental, ideological hammer and start pounding on people’s thick skulls with it.
 Not that I don’t have an ideology.
-I can get judgmental with the best of them.
-I’m a human being and like anyone else I have my political opinions.
+I’m a human being and, like anyone else.
+I have my political opinions.
 But after a while, that hammer gets so heavy.
 So very, very heavy.

-It struck me that there was a huge disconnect between the ‘will of the people,’ on the one hand and our system of representation and legislation on the other.
+It struck me that there was a huge disconnect between the ‘will of the people,’ and ‘the law of the land,’ that is, our system of representation and legislation.
 So, I started casting about for solutions.
 Often, the problem of representation is addressed by shouting, “Kick the bums out!”
 This places the blame on the legislators themselves.
 But this always struck me as a poor solution.
-There is a reason why legislators tend to be the way they are.
-It doesn’t really have much to do with their personal character.
+There is a reason why legislators tend to be the way they are; it doesn’t really have much to do with their personal character.
 Even people with good intentions have a hard time getting things done.
-Also, as much as people say they want to replace the congress with a better crop of people, they never do, do they?
+And, as much as voters say they want to replace the congress with a better crop of representatives, it’s worth pointing out that they never really never do, do they?

-But if the legislators aren’t to blame, then are the voters to blame?
-After all, they keep voting for the bums!
-So, what are the next steps if that’s your diagnosis?
-You need to run around motivating and educating people so that they make better decisions.
-Get involved in the civic life of their community.
+So, maybe the legislators aren’t really to blame.
+Does that mean that the voters are to blame?
+After all, they keep filling the Congress with a bunch of weasels!
+Well, if that’s your diagnosis, what would be your next steps?
+You’d need to run around motivating and educating people so that they make better decisions, and get involved in the civic life of their community.
 And…zzzzz….oh, sorry, just fell asleep for a second there.